gmascb/flow_subscribers/README.md

 │                      ┌─────────┘                                             │
 │                      ▼                                                       │
 │  ┌───────────────────────────────────────────────────────────────────────┐   │
-│  │  LOOP: Para cada flow em @flows                                       │   │
+│  │  LOOP: For each flow in @flows                                        │   │
 │  │                                                                       │   │
 │  │    ┌─────────────────┐     ┌─────────────────┐     ┌──────────────┐   │   │
 │  │    │  Subscriber A   │ ──► │  Subscriber B   │ ──► │ Subscriber C │   │   │